eea/art17-consultation/docs/overview/source/authentication.rst

 Backend
 -------
-The authorization is done using the Zope `/loggedin` view, which validates the user credentials (externally to the Flask application), using either LDAP or local stored accounts.
+The authorization is done using the Zope `/loggedin` view, which validates the user credentials using either LDAP or local stored accounts.
+The validation is made entirely by Zope, independent of the Flask application.

 An authenticated session uses HTTP Basic Authentication.
 This means the browser sends with every request a HTTP header with the authenticated user credentials.